-- First release the safety cables on both port and SB-side at the end of the aft two wings and pull the bowsprit back in if this has been pulled out - and pull both genoa sheets hand tight on the cabin top so the barberhaul block/alloy ring does not get jammed between the hulls when folding in. - 2.
-Prepare the endless Swing Wing line by the stainless double block by the cockpit coaming and make sure the line has no kinks. - 3.
-IMPORTANT Release now the backstay ONLY in the same one side you are folding in; release the backstay slowly by easing the backstay line around a winch as you can burn your hands on this very powerful line. - 4.
-Take the line marked "fold in" 3 or 4 turns around the big cabin top winch so it is ready to operate.
-Also, make sure the barberhauler line and the boomwang/preventer lines are released and free. - 5.
-Release the double rope stopper for the Swing Wing system in the cockpit coaming.
-The float can now be winched in towards the center hull make sure that the Swing Wing lines do no kinks and ALSO that the backstay line is ALWAYS slack also and can run freely. - 6.
-The water stays "take care" of themselves, just for your information. - 7.
-Immediately stop winching in the float, when the inside rub rail touches the center hull under the wings.
-Make a marked position on the line for this.
-New boats are marked on the lines when hulls are pulled fully in.
-But pull slowly in at the end so you overstress the "pull in lines". - 8.
-Close the double rope clutch again and take the Swing Wing inhaul line off the winch. - 9.
-When both floats are pulled in again, pull the backstay lines tight only by hand.
+1) First release the safety cables on both port and SB-side at the outer end of the aft two wings.
+Set and lock both genoa sheets hand tight so the (optional) barber haul system does not get jammed if installed or disconnect the barber hauler block system by the openable Black/Yellow ANTAL block.
+Again, also check that the furling line to the genoa is closed/locked, so the Genoa cannot furl out again - and the mainsail is packed and lashed well and safe down, this is very important.

+- 2) Prepare the endless Swing-Wing line by the double halyard stopper by the cockpit coaming and make sure that the line has no kinks. - 3) IMPORTANT Release now ONLY the backstay in the same one side you are folding in; release the backstay slowly by easing the backstay line around a winch before you open the halyard stopper for the backstay, as you can burn your hands on this backstay line.
+Never open the backstay line under load just on the jammer, release by taking the load off over the winch and then open the halyard stopper and easy slowly and gently. - 4) First, take the line marked "FOLD OUT" 2 or 3 turns around the electric winch, pull just a bit and you can now easily open the double stopper/jammer and release the line slowly, then you can change line around, so the "FOLD IN" line now is ready on the e-winch, make sure the barber hauler line and maybe also Code-O sheet lines are free to flow, so these don't jam. - 5) The float can now be winched in towards the centre hull make sure that the Swing-Wing lines do not kink, and that the backstay line is ALWAYS open and slack and can run freely. - 6) The water stays and the trampoline "takes care" of themselves.
+The trampoline will not get in touch with the water, so it is not necessary to pull them up. - 7) Immediately stop winching in the float when the float touches the centre hull under the wings.
+Make an indication on the folding lines to remember this position.
+On new boats it is already indicated on the folding lines when the hulls are completely folded in.
+But pull slowly in at the end, so you do not overstress the folding lines and the block systems. - 8) IMPORTANT Now also close the double rope jammer again before you take the Fold In line off the winch, otherwise the hull folds out again.
+Now one side is fully folded in.